 All of our buildings interact with their environment to maximise utility and sustainability.

 For example, our schools are easily dismantlable if the island breaks during floods but are built to endure storms.
 The Friendship Centre, built to withstand flooding, minimise its carbon footprint and complement the local climate, is a winner of the prestigious Aga Khan Award for Architecture.
+Similarly, the Friendship Hospital Shyamnagar was awarded the best new building in the world for 2021 by the Royal Institute of British Architects (RIBA) for its environmentally conscious architecture that is also conducive to the patients physical and mental healing.

 Friendship provides families with access to low cost solar-powered lighting and communities with solar powered streetlights.